igsb/GestaltMatcher-Arc/README.md

 The face cropper requires the model-weights "Resnet50_Final.pth".
 Remember to download them from [Google Docs](https://drive.google.com/open?id=1oZRSG0ZegbVkVwUd8wUIQx8W7yfZ_ki1) with pw: fstq \
-If you don't have GPU, please use `--cpu` to run on cpu mode.
+If you don't have GPU, please use `--no_cuda` to run on cpu mode.

 ## Encode photos
 With `python predict.py` you will encode all images in `--data` (default: `./data/cases_align`).
 This is quite free-form